 Having said all of this, we cannot see things for ourselves in scripture if we are not in fact reading scripture.
 If our Christian life is fueled by just sermons, an occasional podcast, maybe a few chapters of a book, and a couple conversations over coffee, then we will be anemic in our faith and our doctrine.
 We can do lots of things, and I just listed a fair amount of things that many Christians probably do all of, but if we personally are not rooted in the Bible ourselves, we remain foundationless regurgitators.
 We can do ourselves and many others a great deal of harm living in this mode.
 Not only are we fooling ourselves in thinking that we are doctrinally sound, but the foolishness we exude in our biblically starved debates, consternations, and prideful hogwash is detrimental to others and the church.
 Yet we do not have to remain this way, as it is God’s will in and through Christ that we change.

-In conclusion, our theology should have a foundation, but it is imperative that our foundation is the word of God.
+In conclusion, our theology should have a foundation, but it is imperative that our foundation be the word of God.
 Furthermore, we are each responsible for the development of our foundation in scripture, meaning that we must be active in the scriptures.
 God has given us parents, mentors, teachers, books, podcasts, pastors, and so on to complement our personal reading of scripture, but not to be in place of it.
-Thanks be to God for his grace in the giving of his word to us and ability by his Spirit to understand it.
+Thanks be to God for his grace in the giving of his word to us and the ability by his Spirit to understand it.
 May God help us as we seek after truth in his word.